See other How to Handle Scandal features.

 What we know: As recently as 2005, Lance Armstrong was considered the greatest cyclist who had ever lived.
 He had risen out of cycling obscurity to win the sport’s most prestigious race, the Tour de France, a record seven consecutive times.
-That he accomplished the feat after surviving testicular cancer treatment endeared him to fans, earned him millions in endorsements and prize money and allowed him to found the cancer charity LiveStrong.
+That he accomplished the feat after surviving testicular cancer treatment endeared him to fans, earned him millions in endorsements and prize money and allowed him to found a cancer charity organization.

 Sometimes events in the news – no matter how distasteful – find their way into the classroom.
 This may happen due to student curiosity or lack of understanding, or because a scandalous event has far-reaching impact.
 When this happens, it's important to decide what you can and cannot say as an educator.

 Individual schools and districts may have policies guiding teacher responses to sensitive issues, and we urge you to consult with an administrator before addressing these topics.
 At the very least, however, we'd like to help you fully understand the story.
 How to Handle Scandal features will appear when the news dictates and will be updated as details change.

 Despite his never failing a drug test, allegations of blood doping and use of PED (performance-enhancing drugs) dogged Armstrong for the better part of his racing career.
 He staunchly defended his record and fiercely challenged anyone who claimed that he was cheating.
 At one point he successfully sued The Sunday Times of London for libel, based on an article the paper ran claiming he was dirty.